Tan Cheng Hoe: Selangor

 On 24 September 2022, Tan Cheng Hoe appointed as Selangor first team head coach.
-Tan, who took the helm of Selangor in September 2022, has been instrumental in the club's recent successes, notably leading them to runner-up positions in both the 2022 Malaysia Cup and the 2023 Malaysia Super League.
+Tan, who took the helm of Selangor in September 2022, had been instrumental in the club's recent successes, notably leading them to runner-up positions in both the 2022 Malaysia Cup and the 2023 Malaysia Super League.
 Such feats not only elevated the team's standing but also secured their spot in the prestigious AFC Champions League Two for 2024/2025 season group stage.
 The mutual decision for Cheng Hoe to leave was made smoother with a compensation fee received by Selangor upon his contract termination, highlighting the amicable nature of his departure.

+Tan won his second FAM Best Coach Award during his stint at Selangor during the 2023 Malaysia Super League season.

 Police Tero

 On 29 February 2024, Thai League 1 club Police Tero announced the appointment of Tan as the head coach and designated Worrawoot Srimaka as the technical director.
 He secured nine points from his games in charge, which were ultimately not enough to keep the team in the league, with the club's relegation confirmed on 13 May 2024.